AlfishSoftware/godot-files-vscode/README.md

 	![Showcasing font preview](docs/showcase-font-preview.webp)
 	✳️ Fonts supported: TTF, OTF, WOFF, WOFF2.

-- Hover references to any (external) resource file to preview its thumbnail as generated by the Godot Editor.
+- **Preview the thumbnail of a resource file** as generated by the Godot Editor by hovering its external reference.
 	Godot doesn't need to be running because it updates thumbnail files into the cache whenever a resource is saved.
 	🔧 The setting `godotFiles.hover.previewResource` also applies here.
+	💻 This feature is not available on browser IDEs, as it depends on the thumbnail cache that Godot writes on your PC.
 	⚠️ If you're using Godot in [self-contained mode](https://docs.godotengine.org/en/stable/tutorials/io/data_paths.html#self-contained-mode), this requires adding the cache path with the setting `godotFiles.godotCachePath`.

 	It works for scenes: